 3.2.
+E
-Essential Laboratory Work Practices

-3.2.1.
-Properly use, maintain, and dispose of laboratory glassware and other sharps.
-Improper use of glassware is a frequent cause of injuries and accidents in the laboratory.
+tial Laboratory Work Practices 3.2.1.
+Imp Properly use, maintain, and dispose of laboratory glassware and other sharps. proper use of glassware is a frequent cause of injuries and accidents in the laboratory.
+Careful handling and storage procedures should be used to avoid damaging glassware.

-improper use of glassware is a frequent cause of injunes and accidents in the laboratory.

-- Careful handling and storage procedures should be used to avoid damaging glassware.
 Always carefully inspect glassware for flaws and cracks before use.
-Damaged items should be discarded or repaired. - Adequate hand protection should be used when inserting glass tubing into rubber stoppers or corks or when placing rubber tubing on glass hose connections.
-Tubing should be fire polished or rounded and lubricated, and hands should be held close together to limit movement of glass should fracture occur.
-The use of plastic or metal connectors should be considered. - Glass-blowing operations should not be attempted unless proper annealing facilities are available. - Vacuum-jacketed glass apparatus should be handled with extreme care to prevent implosions.
+Damaged items should be discarded or repaired.
+Adequate hand protection should be used when inserting glass tubing into rubber stoppers corks or when placing rubber tubing on glass hose connections.
+Tubing should be fire poli or rounded and lubricated, and hands should be held close together to limit movement of g should fracture occur.
+The use of plastic or metal connectors should be considered.
+Glass-blowing operations should not be attempted unless proper annealing facilities are available.
+Vacuum-jacketed glass apparatus should be handled with extreme care to prevent implosions.
 Equipment such as Dewar flasks should be taped or shielded.
-Only glassware designed for vacuum work should be used for that purpose. - □ Hand protection should be used when picking up broken glass.
-(Small pieces should be swept up with a brush into a dustpan). - Broken glassware, syringes, and other "sharp objects" must be disposed of properly.
+Only glassware designed for vacuum work should be used for that purpose.
+Hand protection should be used when picking up broken glass.
+(Small pieces should be swept up with a brush into a dustpan).
+Broken glassware, syringes, and other "sharp objects" must be disposed of properly.
 Such waste should be separated from other trash and stored for pickup in clearly marked containers labeled "sharps".
 See Part II.
 Section 8. for more details on handling "sharps".
 3.2.2.
-Attend to housekeeping by establishing and following routine cleaning procedures as part of the work you do.

-There is a definite relationship between safety and orderliness in the laboratory.
-The following housekeeping rules should be adhered to in all laboratories:

-- Clean bench tops and other work areas and equipment regularly.
+Attend to housekeeping by establishing and following routine cleaning procedures as part of the work you do. ere is a definite relationship between safety and orderliness in the laboratory.
+The following usekeeping rules should be adhered to in all laboratories: Clean bench tops and other work areas and equipment regularly.
 Do not allow dirty glassware, expired or unneeded samples or chemicals, and trash or boxes to accumulate.
-When floors require cleaning, notify building services. - Maintain ready access to exits and safety equipment such as fire extinguishers, eyewashes, and safety showers.
-Do not store materials in a way that will block access to exits or safety equipment. - Ensure all compressed gas tanks are properly secured to walls or benches. - Chemical storage refrigerators should be defrosted periodically and should not be overcrowded.
+When floors require cleaning, notify building services. ٥ Maintain ready access to exits, safety equipment such as fire extinguishers, eyewashes, and safety showers and electrical panels.
+Do not store materials in a way that will block access to exits, safety equipment or electrical panels.
+Maintain a minimum clearance of 36 inches in aisles between work benches and 44 inches in the main cross aisle of the lab that leads to the lab exit door.
+The main cross aisle is the aisle that all of the bench aisles intersect with to allow the occupants to follow the egress path to the exit door.
+Ensure all compressed gas tanks are properly secured to walls or benches.

+Chemical storage refrigerators should be defrosted periodically and should not be overcrowded.